oelizondo/Sofia/readme.md

 In no specific order:

 * Make a version for Windows.
-* ~~Add whole Angular application (not just the project directories).~~
 * Make it compatible (or mergeable) with other frameworks.

-###Update for version 0.2.0

-1. Sofia is now in beta 0.2.0!
-2. Sofía now has ES6 support out of the box!
-3. Templates are now active.
-4. A new Landing website!
-5. More active support and features coming!

-###Update for version 0.2.2
+###Update for version 0.2.3

-1. Sofia now has generators.
+1. Sofia base projects now have Javascript and more complex apps have ES6.
-2. Sofia now has a slim version for minimal projecs.
+2. Sofia now has a slim version for minimal projects.
+3. New website is in progress.

+###About Babel and Javascript

+While we understand the ES6 is becoming an industry standard, we noticed it made the dependencies of a Sofia project heavier and harder to configure.
+That's why we decided to move the ES6 packages to only Angular and Backbone applications, where we think it'll be more useful.
+Now, the ```sofia new myProject``` command will come with regular Javascript, considering this is a static website generator.

 ###Version
 Sofia is currently in version:

-* 0.2.2
+* 0.2.3

 To work with other versions of Sofia simply checkout the branch with the corresponding version number